A guide to the 10 best Vietnam day trips to take from Hanoi, Ho Chi Minh City (Saigon), Danang or Hoi An.

 Sleeping on a junk and waking up amongst the karsts is a terrific experience, which is why I usually recommend spending at least one night on the bay.
 However, it’s still possible to see Vietnam’s most famous UNESCO landscape in a day from Hanoi.

-This full day trip starts with pick up at your hotel in Hanoi Old Quarter at 8am.
+This full day trip starts with pick up at your hotel in Hanoi Old Quarter at 8.45am.
 You’ll then be transferred to the port by shuttle bus.
-You get a full 6 hours on the water, which is pretty generous for a day trip.
-This includes a tour of a floating village, a cave experience (with kayak hire or row boat charter included in the tour price), a short cooking class and a traditional Vietnamese lunch on board.
+The price includes admission fees for Halong Bay and Sung Sot Cave, kayaking, swimming, and a traditional Vietnamese lunch on board the boat.

 2. Ninh Binh (Tam Coc & Trang An)